GMA Network: 2010s

 On February 28, 2012, the network announced the retirement of senior vice president for the Entertainment Group, Wilma Galvante.
 The announcement came about after Galvante officially retired from the network, ending her 19 years of service as entertainment head.
 GMA Network appointed Lilybeth G. Rasonable as Officer-in-charge of the Entertainment Group.
 Rasonable has been with the network since 1998 and has served as program manager, assistant vice president, and vice president for drama for the Entertainment Group.
 Her latest position prior to the appointment has seen her supervising the group's afternoon and primetime teledramas.

 In April 2012, GMA Network's president and COO Gilberto Duavit Jr. announced that the network hit consolidated revenues at 13.083 billion pesos in 2011.
 That is despite the absence of 2.054 billion pesos' worth of revenues from political ads generated in 2010 and the global impact of financial crisis in Europe and slow economic recovery in the U.S. in 2011.

-On October 4, 2012, the network announced the termination of negotiations with MediaQuest Holdings, Inc. (an affiliate of Philippine Long Distance Telephone Company) owned by businessman and TV5 chairman Manny V. Pangilinan.
-Since the beginning of the year, Mr. Pangilinan had been vocal with his interest to acquire GMA Network, saying that he "talked to them, ... since 2002, and then maybe five years ago."
+On October 4, 2012, the network announced the termination of negotiations with MediaQuest Holdings, Inc. (an affiliate of Philippine Long Distance Telephone Company, through its Beneficial Trust Fund group) owned by businessman and TV5 chairman Manny V. Pangilinan.
+Since the beginning of the year, Mr. Pangilinan had been vocal with his interest to acquire GMA Network, saying that he "talked to them, ... since 2002, and then maybe five years ago.
 Following the return of the negotiations of GMA Network to the PLDT Group, Manny V. Pangilinan confirming on March 4, 2014, that the offer to buy 34% stake at GMA Network was expired in February of the same year.

-In 2013, GMA Network launched a number of shows including Indio, Forever, Bukod Kang Pinagpala, Unforgettable, Vampire ang Daddy Ko, Mundo Mo'y Akin, Alisto, Love & Lies, Kakambal ni Eliana, Home Sweet Home, Maghihintay Pa Rin, My Husband's Lover, One Day Isang Araw, Sunday All Stars, Binoy Henyo, Akin Pa Rin ang Bukas, Dormitoryo, Prinsesa ng Buhay Ko, Kahit Nasaan Ka Man, Genesis, Katipunan, a remake of Villa Quintana, Bingit, and Adarna.
+On September 29, 2013, a fire hit the basement of the GMA Network building in Quezon City on Sunday evening, affecting the operations of the television network.
+The fire was later pulled out the next day.

 On May 5, 2014, GMA Network chairman and CEO, attorney Felipe L. Gozon confirmed the network entered negotiations with San Miguel Corporation president and COO Ramon S. Ang.
 A month after, on June 24, 2014, GMA Network's major stockholders announced it will sell 30% of their equity shares of the network to Ang in his personal capacity.
 San Miguel Corporation is not involved in Ang's acquisition of the shares.
 In June 2015, the network, in a disclosure to the securities commission, said that talks with Ramon Ang has bogged down.
-In that same year, GMA won another Peabody Award for its coverage of Typhoon Haiyan (locally known as Supertyphoon Yolanda).
+In that same year, GMA won another Peabody Award for its coverage of Typhoon Haiyan (locally known as Super Typhoon Yolanda).